 There are two types of Catholic schools

-- Diocesan or systemic schools, which are schools under the authority of the Director of Catholic Education
+- Diocesan or systemic schools, which are schools under the governance of the Catholic Education Office - Diocese of Rockhampton

-- Religious Institute schools are independent of the Rockhampton Catholic Education Office and operate under the authority of religious institutes/orders.
+- Religious Institute schools are independent of the Catholic Education Office - Diocese of Rockhampton and operate under the authority of religious institutes/orders.

-- St Brendan’s College and St Ursula’s College Yeppoon are Religious Institute schools and do not come under the governance of the Catholic Education Office Rockhampton.
+- St Brendan’s College and St Ursula’s College Yeppoon are Religious Institute schools and do not come under the governance of the Catholic Education Office - Diocese of Rockhampton.
 Applications to conduct research with these colleges must be directed to the individual school or school authority.